Will007-max/Will007-max.github.io/_posts/2021-06-13-handle_spark.md

 job = ensemble of stages

 1 action = 1 job

 By default, there is only 1 stage / job

 1 "wide" transformation = 1 new stage

+The number of tasks depends on how Spark has been parallelized, and it is data driven.